 There are many proposed statutory amendments that are intended for the smooth transition into the era of autonomous vehicles, such as:

-Proposed Amendment to the Product Liability Act: Adding “software” as a type of product subject to strict liability (amendment proposed on September 22, 2017).
+- Proposed Amendment to the Product Liability Act - Adding “software” as a type of product subject to strict liability (amendment proposed on September 22, 2017).20

-While the above proposed statutory amendments have not yet been passed into law and there will likely be further changes to the proposed amendments before they are (if at all), they do highlight the degree of interest with which governmental actors—members of the National Assembly in this case—are viewing the rise of autonomous vehicles.
+While the above proposed statutory amendments have not yet been passed into law and there will likely be further changes to the proposed amendments before they can be passed into law (if they ever will), these proposed amendments do highlight the degree of interest with which governmental actors - members of the National Assembly in this case—are viewing the rise of autonomous vehicles.

-One potential obstacle in the development and commercialisation of autonomous vehicles in Korea is its strong personal data protection laws.
-Under Korean law, even if a piece of information cannot be used to identify a natural person, if various pieces of information can “easily be combined to lead to identification of a natural person” such information is deemed personal data, which is strongly regulated.
-Naturally, autonomous driving requires system-level harmonization both between the vehicle and the control tower and between one vehicle to another.
-Such harmonization requires collection of motor vehicle information, which, in turn, requires collection of personal data under Korean law.
+One potential obstacle in the development and commercialization of autonomous vehicles in Korea is its strong personal data protection laws.
+Under the Korean law, even if a piece of information cannot be used to identify a natural person, if various pieces of information can “easily be combined to lead to identification of a natural person,” such information is deemed personal data, which is strongly regulated.21 Naturally, autonomous driving requires system-level harmonization both between the vehicle and the control tower and between one vehicle and another.
+Such harmonization requires collection of motor vehicle information, which, in turn, requires collection of personal data under the Korean law.
 In order to resolve such issues, the National Assembly is discussing various amendments to the Network Act, one being the amendment on de-identifying, deleting, or substituting personal data with other information, as aforementioned in III.4.(e).

-Article 82 of the Road Traffic Act prohibits certain individuals with physical or mental disabilities from driving, which prohibition may be eliminated or relaxed.
+Article 82 of the Road Traffic Act prohibits certain individuals with physical or mental disabilities from driving, but this prohibition may be eliminated or relaxed.

-In addition to such examples specific to Korea, there are many other changes other countries need to make, such as:
+In addition to such examples specific to Korea, there are other changes that need to happen just like other countries, such as: